 Hundreds of former and current firefighters, as well as individuals exposed to firefighting foam while performing their duties and later diagnosed with cancer and other medical conditions, are currently filing product liability lawsuits against DuPont, 3M, and other AFFF manufacturers.

-All other firefighting foam lawsuits pending countrywide were consolidated into a MDL claims suit in the US District Court for South Carolina before the Honorable Judge Richard M.Gergel for coordinated discovery and pre-trial matters.
+All other firefighting foam lawsuits pending countrywide were consolidated into an AFFF firefighting foam MDL in the US District Court for South Carolina before the Honorable Judge Richard M.Gergel for coordinated discovery and pre-trial matters.

 The Judiciary panel on MDL determined that AFFF lawsuits comprised common questions of law and fact, such that centralization of these matters was unquestionable.
 The MDL is currently underway, with more and more cases still being filed.